Share your love

 Steps To Install and Use Docker Compose on Ubuntu 22.04

-Before you start to install and use Docker Compose, you need some requirements first.
+Before you start to install and use Docker Compose, you need to meet some requirements first.

 You need to log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can check our article about the Initial Server Setup with Ubuntu 22.04.